 Yes.
-The Pronosupinator is not like the TAP splint (neoprene anti-pronation splint), or a lot of Van Lede splints (wrist splint + elbow splint velcroed together in rotation).
-We guarantee the Pronouspinator will be able to hold the patient at their end-of-range regardless of how stiff they are.
+The One-80° Pronosupinator is not like the neoprene anti-pronation orthoses available, or a lot of Van Lede splints (wrist splint + elbow splint velcroed together in rotation).
+We guarantee the One-80° Pronouspinator will be able to hold the patient at their end-of-range regardless of how stiff they are.

-Because the elbow is free to flex and extend and the wearer can briefly dynamically rotate against the Pronosupinator (ie they can pronate approximately 60 degrees from a dynamically supinating position or vice versa), they can wear the Pronosupinator while doing tasks at work or home.
-Some even wear it whilst sleeping (with the obvious skin / neurovascular checks first).
+Because the elbow is free to flex and extend and the wearer can briefly dynamically rotate against the One-80° Pronosupinator (ie they can pronate approximately 60 degrees from a dynamically supinating position or vice versa), they can wear the One-80° Pronosupinator while doing tasks at work or home.
+Some even wear it whilst sleeping (be sure to assess for skin / neurovascular suitability first).
 As such, they can achieve 4 hours of stretch per day without too much difficulty.